hasankurban/Geo-Kmeans/README.md

 __Description of output:__

-1. dckm_centroids: Final centroids upon convergence.
+1. geo_centroids: Final centroids upon convergence.
-2. dckm_iter: Number of iterations until convergence.
+2. geo_iter: Number of iterations until convergence.
-3. dckm_sse: The sum of squared distances upon convergence.
+3. geo_sse: The sum of squared distances upon convergence.
+4. geo_clusters: cluster assignment for data.
-4. dckm_calc: Number of distance calculations performed by the algorithm.
+5. geo_calc: Number of distance calculations performed by the algorithm.

 Note: The third parameter (sse) returned by the function is used to evaluate the quality of clustering.
 If the centroids produced by the two algorithms are same then both algorithms must have the same SSE value upon convergence.